TSN – Time-Sensitive Networking for PROFINET & OPC UA

 TSN is therefore not in competition with PROFINET but rather describes basic IEEE mechanisms that can use communication protocols such as PROFINET or OPC UA.

-Of course, the RT and IRT mechanisms will remain a component of the PROFINET specification and will continue to benefit from PROFINET innovations.
+Of course, the RT and IRT mechanisms will remain part of the PROFINET specification and benefit from PROFINET innovations.

-By the way: PROFINET over TSN does not just address the IRT applications (isochronous motion control applications), but also the application area addressed with RT.
+By the way, PROFINET over TSN addresses not only the IRT applications (clock-synchronous motion control applications) but also the range of applications addressed with RT.

 In a "convergent network" data from various applications can be transferred simultaneously across a single line.

 This way, real-time data can be transmitted in parallel using OPC UA over TSN, cloud data based on MQTT, video data and other industrial real-time capable protocols such as PROFINET over TSN.

 A "TSN-capable" hardware block is needed for TSN; the currently installed Ethernet blocks generally cannot be expanded by software to include TSN functionality.

 It is foreseeable, however, that the "standard Ethernet block" will be a TSN-capable Ethernet block in the future.
 That is the main motivating factor for Siemens to put PROFINET on TSN.
 All of the major block manufacturers have already begun to develop, or have at least announced that they will develop hardware blocks with TSN mechanisms.
 For device manufacturers, this results in many possibilities for the various hardware designs of their devices.